 "Vermont’s totally saturated.
 We’ve had extensive damage to both municipal and state roads," Shumlin said.
 "And the bad news is that we have a similar weather pattern projected through next Thursday."

 Temperatures above 80 degrees, dew points topping a sticky, sweat-inducing 70 percent punctuated by heavy rains in the afternoon and evening have become a regular feature in Vermont in recent weeks.
-Fourth of July festivities were washed out or forced indoors in many places, just as some Memorial Day events had been.

 Flooding also damaged railroad tracks in Roxbury, forcing Amtrak to switch passengers to buses Thursday and Friday between Springfield, Mass. and St. Albans.